unsunnysideup/nyc_collisions/README.md

-# CrashLens NYC
+# NYC CrashLens
 This is an interactive web application allowing exploration of various scales into the patterns and trends of over two million New York City's motor crashes.
-The following includes questions (not limited to) that can be explored in CrashLens NYC:
+The following includes questions (not limited to) that can be explored in NYC Crashlens:

 - Which regions have all-time high crashes or casualties?
 - What patterns is present regarding crashes or casualties in the broader view of NYC across certain time frames?